picselliahq/picsellia-cv-engine/docs/usage/processing/dataset_version_creation.md

 # Dataset Version Creation Pipeline

-This guide explains how to create, customize, test, and deploy a dataset processing pipeline using `pipeline-cli` with the `dataset_version_creation` template.
+This guide explains how to create, customize, test, and deploy a dataset processing pipeline using `pxl-pipeline` cli with the `dataset_version_creation` template.

 These pipelines are typically used to modify images and annotations — for example, applying augmentations or filtering classes.